 With an emphasis on trauma informed care and the need to create safety in relationships, the applied discussion focuses on how staff might intervene differently based on their assessment of unmet developmental needs or developmental regression during times of heightened stress.

-Community Resilience Model (CRM): CRM is a set of structured wellness-oriented skills for self-regulation that can be applied for self-care and in working with students/clients to foster resilience and overall stability in emotions and behaviors.
+Resilience: The critical role of resilience to mental health will be explored through various models and tools to promote self-regulation.
+These skills can be applied for self-care and in working with students/clients to foster resilience and overall stability in emotions and behaviors.
 Drawing from the neurobiology of trauma and nervous system resilience, staff are taught the hand model of the brain and how moving into “fight-flight-freeze” takes someone out of their “Resilient Zone” and into a place of heightened reactivity that can be disruptive for a group and also for an individual’s treatment process.

 Theories of Change: Building on human development, participants are introduced to different theoretical orientations that can be applied to gain greater understanding of what might be happening with individual clients in the group.
 This basic level theoretical understanding of what a client might be experiencing can allow staff to better determine how to most effectively utilize their relationship to achieve therapeutic goals.